Alexhuszagh/rust-lexical/lexical-core/README.md

 # Caveats

 Lexical uses unsafe code in the back-end for performance, and therefore may introduce memory-safety issues.
-Although the code is tested with wide variety of inputs to minimize the risk of memory-safety bugs, and then unittests are run are under Valgrind, no guarantees are made and you should use it at your own risk.
+Although the code is tested with wide variety of inputs to minimize the risk of memory-safety bugs, and the unittests are periodically run under Valgrind, no guarantees are made and you should use lexical-core at your own risk.

 Finally, for non-decimal (base 10) floats, lexical's float-to-string implementation is lossy, resulting in rounding for a small subset of inputs (up to 0.1% of the total value).